xwmx/nb/README.md

 \title{Example LaTeX Title}
 ```

-Once defined, titles will be displayed in place of the filename and first line
+Once defined, titles are displayed in place of the filename and first line
 in the output of `nb ls`:

 ```bash